Lightning vs. Penguins: Betting Trends, Odds, Advanced Stats

 Lightning Betting Insights

-- The Lightning have a 5-6 record when listed as a moneyline favorite this season.
+- The Lightning have been a moneyline favorite 12 times this season, and have finished 5-7 in those games.

-- The Lightning have an implied moneyline win probability of 59.2% in this matchup.
+- Based on this matchup's moneyline, the Lightning have an implied win probability of 56.5%.

 Lightning vs Penguins Additional Info